Back to Deep Dives

 Quantizing a model (like GLM-4.7-Flash to GGUF) reduces memory footprints but can degrade reasoning, syntax parsing, and function-calling abilities.
 To verify that quantization did not destroy our deployment's capabilities, we built a custom, deterministic evaluation harness running 210 specific test scenarios.

+Use a deterministic harness with regex checks, sandboxed code execution, and LLM-as-judge scoring across 210 scenarios, enough to catch quantization regressions at scale.
 The harness tests the model across logic, coding, and reasoning categories.
 To ensure evaluation is fast and automated, we designed three scoring mechanisms:

 Evaluation MethodTest TargetImplementationMetric Tracked